 For several years, my city Chamber of Commerce offered an affordable group plan for members that had pretty nice coverage!
 Look into whether a local business or professional organization might have a plan you could join as a member.
 There are also some national organizations that might be able to help, such as…

-They may not have a plan you love available in your locale, but it’s well worth finding out.
+They may not have a freelancer health insurance plan you love available in your locale, but it’s well worth finding out.
 That’s because if you can’t get into a group of some kind and aren’t low-income, you may face steep premiums.

 If you earn a decent income and don’t qualify for subsidized care under the ACA, you may find yourself looking at individual or family insurance plans.
 After you get over the sticker shock — it can easily run $1,000 or more for a family of four to get a plan with low deductibles — consider getting a bare-bones plan that protects you from complete disaster, but does little else.
 You’ll pay for most routine medical attention, though being with your plan may entitle you to discount rates.

 These plans may have a $10,000-$20,000 deductible.
 (I know!)
 That is money you’d be smart to set aside in a savings account, so it’s there if you end up needing it.
 You may save so much in premiums that you could sock that money away — and if you’re lucky, end up keeping it if you stay healthy that year.
 I know writers who’re paying $300 and less for these self-employed health insurance plans.

 Here’s something that can take some of the sting out of getting a high-deductible plan — many plans will allow you to sock some of that money away in a tax-sheltered HSA.
 I highly recommend choosing a plan with an HSA feature, if you can.
 You can then pay medical expenses that aren’t covered by your plan from the HSA account.